Whats the news today-

 There’s not a quick answer for how long it will take a divorce to be finalized.
 It may take as little as a few weeks or it might take more than a year – it all depends on the grounds on which the divorce petition was filed, the commitments of the court, and the ability of the parties to work together to resolve their issues.
 Unfortunately, it’s impossible to say how long any given divorce will take to finish even if it sames like it’s similar to many others that have occurred before.
 With the help of a skilled attorney, though, individuals may receive the type of guidance that can help a divorce to become finalized in as little time as possible.

 It’s not uncommon for parents to struggle with custody during a divorce.
-If one parent has been awarded sole custody, they may argue that it’s in the children’s interest to not see their other parent.
+If one parent has been awarded sole custody, they may argue that it’s in the children’s best interest to not see their other parent.
 Every state has its own process for handling divorce proceedings, custody arrangements and visitation rights.
 This article will offer a general overview of custody agreements and advise you on what to do if you are being denied full access to your children.

 Many parents push the boundaries of their custody agreement because they don’t understand the difference between psychical and legal custody.
 Being awarded joint legal custody does not mean you are entitled to full, unrestricted access to your children.
 Legal custody grants you authority and validity in all matters pertaining to your child’s physical and emotional well-being such as their education, religious activities, relocation, healthcare and so on.